wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-digital-marketing-application-solution-overview.md

 ## Create from scratch or bring existing assets

-Quickly bring your existing web assets to Azure Web Apps from a variety of languages and frameworks.
+Quickly create new web apps from a b bring your existing web assets to Azure Web Apps from a variety of languages and frameworks.

-You can create a web app using your favorite CMS flavor.
+The Azure gallery provides Y You can create a web app using your favorite CMS flavor.
 You can choose from various database backends to meet your needs, including [Azure SQL Database] and [MySQL].

 Your existing web assets can run on Web Apps, whether they are .NET, PHP, Java, Node.js, or Python.
 You can move them to Web Apps using your familiar [FTP] tools.
 If you frequently create digital marketing campaigns, it is possible that you have existing web assets in a source control management system.
-You can deploy to Web Apps directly from popular source control options, such as [Visual Studio], and [Git] - local, GitHub, Mercurial, etc..
+You can deploy to Web Apps directly from popular source control options, such as [Visual Studio], [Visual Studio Team Servicea Mand [Git] - local, GitHub, BitBucket, DropBox, Mercurial, etc..

 ## Stay agile